Actual Medical Costs in Injury Claims After Reform

 Insurance companies might try to get you to settle quickly.
 But before agreeing to anything, make sure you understand all your current and future medical needs.
 Settling too soon could mean you miss out on money you need down the road.

-• Talk to a lawyer early on
+Some people consult a lawyer early on

 Conclusion